navikt/eessi-pensjon-saksbehandling-ui/README.md

 ## DOWNLOAD

-Go into your local working directory, and run (HTTPS)
+To clone this repo, go into your local working directory, and run (HTTPS)

     git clone https://github.com/navikt/eessi-pensjon-saksbehandling-ui.git